IMM9O/ng-custom-element/README.md

 import { createCustomElement } from '@angular/elements';

-// Component that needs to convert it to customElement import { CardElementComponent } from './card-element/card-element.component';
+// Component that needs to convert it to customElement import { AngularElementComponent } from './angular-element/angular-element.component';

 @NgModule({
-  declarations: [CardElementComponent],
+  declarations: [AngularElementComponent],
   imports: [BrowserModule],
   providers: [],
-  entryComponents: [CardElementComponent]
+  entryComponents: [AngularElementComponent]
 })
 export class AppModule {
   constructor(private injector: Injector) {}

   ngDoBootstrap() {
-    const el = createCustomElement(CardElementComponent, {
+    // using createCustomElement from angular package it will convert angular component to stander web component const el = createCustomElement(AngularElementComponent, {
       injector: this.injector
     });
-    customElements.define('card-element', el);
+    // using built in the browser to create your own custome element name [HTML Tag] customElements.define('web-element', el);
   }
 }
 ```

-## Build
+5. Build

-Run `npm run build:card` to build the element.
-The build artifacts will be stored in the elements/ directory.
+Run `ng build --project=[project-name]` to build the element.
+The build artifacts will be stored in the dist/[project-name] directory.

 ## How to use this project